kubedb/cli/docs/guides/postgres/monitoring/using_builtin_prometheus.md

 If there is no existing Prometheus server running, rest of this tutorial will create a Prometheus server with appropriate configuration.

 The configuration file of Prometheus server will be provided by ConfigMap.
-The below config map will be created
+Create following ConfigMap with Prometheus configuration.

 ```yaml
 apiVersion: v1
 kind: ConfigMap